Math 161 - Notes

 dough, and bubble gum.

-(A2) Given any two distinct flavors, there is exactly one child who likes these.
+(A2) Given any two distinct flavors, exactly one child likes both.

 (A3) Every child likes exactly two flavors of ice cream.